Impetigo treatment

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

-To prevent impetigo from spreading among family members:
+To help prevent impetigo from spreading:*

-- Wear gloves when applying antibiotic ointment and wash hands thoroughly afterward
+- Wear gloves when applying antibiotic ointment and wash hands thoroughly afterward.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.